 Worth reading by anyone who has any interest in doing anything creative, especially if it's on the internet.
-An instruction manual of sorts, but presented in an approachable and relatable way to make the most of what you have to give to the world.
+An instruction manual of sorts, but presented in an approachable and relatable way.

 Creativity is often seen as something done on your own, a fairly antisocial thing.
 When in reality, it's anything but.
 Creativity works best when we exist in concert with others.